 The central nervous system (CNS) exerts an important influence by either stimulating or antagonizing spinal pathways that mediate erectile function and ejaculation.
 The erectile response is mediated by a combination of central (psychogenic) innervation and peripheral (reflexogenic) innervation.
 Sensory nerves that originate from receptors in the penile skin and glans converge to form the dorsal nerve of the penis, which travels to the S2-S4 dorsal root ganglia via the pudendal nerve.
 Parasympathetic nerve fibers to the penis arise from neurons in the intermediolateral columns of the S2-S4 sacral spinal segments.
 Sympathetic innervation originates from the T-11 to the L-2 spinal segments and descends through the hypogastric plexus.

 Neural input to smooth-muscle tone is crucial to the initiation and maintenance of an erection.
 There is also an intricate interaction between the corporal smooth-muscle cell and its overlying endothelial cell lining (Fig. 48-1A).
 Nitric oxide, which induces vascular relaxation, promotes erection and is opposed by endothelin 1 (ET-1) and Rho kinase, which mediate vascular contraction.
 Nitric oxide is synthesized from l-arginine by nitric oxide synthase and is released from the nonadrenergic, noncholinergic (NANC) autonomic nerve supply to act postjunctionally on smooth-muscle cells.
 Nitric oxide increases the production of cyclic 3′,5′-guanosine monophosphate (cyclic GMP), which induces relaxation of smooth muscle (Fig. 48-1B).
 Cyclic GMP is gradually broken down by phosphodiesterase type 5 (PDE-5).
-Inhibitors of PDE-5 such as ...
+Inhibitors of PDE-5 such as the oral ...